KelpFramework/kelp-website/CONTRIBUTING.md

 - To make development easier for other developers, every contributor should follow the same conventions.
 - Please don't add any new Python modules if not absolutely necessary.
 - Keep a logical and ordered file structure.
+- It is recommended to follow the python pep8 style conventions